usikedeepika/CRUDMONGODB/README.md

-Basic CRUD operation using MongoDB as DATABASE
+ CRUD Openration using SpringBoot for RESTful API endpoints and MongoDB as DATABASE